 CPR/AED Certification for Health Care Providers must be completed prior to registering for FON244, FON245 or FON246 practicum courses.

 Students selecting BIO201 in the Required Courses area must complete BIO156 or BIO181 in consultation with a program advisor.

 +BIO156 Human Biology for Allied

 Health (4) OR

-BIO181 General Biology (Majors) I (4) .
-0-4.
+BIO181 General Biology (Majors) I (4) OR

+Permission of Instructor